bookit-app/provider-services/src/services/delete-service-provider/README.md

 This service exposes and HTTP(s) POST API which enables the creation of service providers.

-- [Payload](./src/payload-validations.js): This defines the expected payload for this service
-- [Route](./src/index.js): The route which is directly exposed by this service is defined when the express POST route is registered.
+- [Route](./src/index.js): The route which is directly exposed by this service is defined when the express DELETE route is registered.
-- [API Gateway Documentation](https://endpointsportal.bookit-app-260021.cloud.goog/docs/esp-fjwomrdjca-ue.a.run.app/0/routes/provider/post): The API tools provides the documentation for the API as it is exposed via Cloud Endpoints to the outside world.
+- [API Gateway Documentation](https://endpointsportal.bookit-app-260021.cloud.goog/docs/esp-fjwomrdjca-ue.a.run.app/0/routes/provider/%7BproviderId%7D/delete): The API tools provides the documentation for the API as it is exposed via Cloud Endpoints to the outside world.

 ## Component Descriptions